Stevencedor/EasyLoans/README.md

 ## Previous Requirements

 Make sure you have installed [Node.js](https://nodejs.org/) in your machine.
+> [!TIP]
-I recommend using pnpm as your package manager for a better performance and security.
+> I recommend using pnpm as your package manager for a better performance and security.
 (We all ready know what is happening in npm 🤫)

 ## Installation